No Products in the Cart

 Ratings: 4.1/5

 This anti-colic bottle makes bottle feeding so much easier.
-It helps comfort babies by reducing gas in their tummies as air intake is minimal.
-Its tough borosilicate glass makes the bottle durable and increases its longevity.
+It helps comfort babies by reducing gas in their tummies as the air swallowed by them is minimal.
+Its tough borosilicate glass makes the bottle durable and increases its longevity, so you get complete value for your money.
 The bottle simulates breastfeeding to avoid nipple confusion and facilitate a smooth transition.
 While the teat is made of high-grade silicone, making it completely safe.
 Unique air valve on the base of the nipple enables smoother flow, reducing spit-up and colic.
 It's one of the best anti-colic glass feeding bottles on the market.

 Specifications: 5.6 x 5.6 x 14.2 cm; 159 Grams